Stefano-t/tricount-tsv-downloader/README.md

 The usage is pretty simple: just share the Tricount invite with this bot.
 It will download and attach the TSV file in the chat.

+> **WARNING**
+>
+> Currently, I do not have a server to run this bot.
+This means that you will
+> likely find the bot unavailable.
+I do not plan to have a fully functional
+> server in the near future.
+Therefore, you can either use the stand-alone
+> version of this code or you are free to deploy your own instance of this bot.

 # Author